joeriexelmans/sccd/README.md

 Tests
 -------------
-Building tests can be done by executing `make clean all' in the `tests' folder.
+Building tests can be done by executing `make clean all` in the `tests` folder.
 Executing the tests written for the Python compiler and generated Python code can be done by running `run_tests.py`.
 This file imports the test cases from the `tests/target_py` folder.
-Javascript tests are run using the `run_tests.html' file.
+Javascript tests are run using the `run_tests.html` file.